The Walks Mathematica Package

 MainEigensystem[m]

-MainEigensystem[g] gives a list {values, vectors} of the main eigenvalues and eigenvectors of the adjacency matrix corresponding to the graph object g.
+of the main eigenvalues and eigenvectors of the adjacency matrix corresponding to the graph object g

 BoldEigenvalues[g]

-BoldEigenvalues[g] gives a list of the eigenvalues of the graph object or square matrix g, with main eigenvalues shown in bold.
+, with main eigenvalues shown in bold.
 Eigenvalues which are not easily expressed as radicals are rounded to two decimal places, for nice presentation.

 MainCharacteristicPolynomial[g,x]

-This command gives a monic polynomial whose roots are precisely the main eigenvalues of the graph object (or adjacency matrix) g, each with multiplicity 1.
+This command gives a monic polynomial whose roots are precisely the main eigenvalues of the graph object (or adjacency matrix) g

 WalkPartition[g]

-This function partitions the vertex set of the graph g, so that vertices in the same set have the same number of walks (of any length).
+, so that vertices in the same set have the same number of walks (of any length).

 WalkColouringFunction[g]

-This function associates a colour (natural number) with each vertex of the graph object g, so that vertices receiving the same colour have the same number of walks (of any length).
+, so that vertices receiving the same colour have the same number of walks (of any length).

 Colourful[g]